LenneDalben/StardewValleyModsGPL/[CP] Beachside Potluck/README.md

-# (CP) Beachside Potluck
+# (CP) Pelican Town Potluck
-This mod changes references to the Luau in mail and dialog to say Potluck.
+This mod changes references to the Luau in mail, calendar, and dialog to say Potluck.

 Installation: